Lior Ashkenazi: Acting and film career

 In November 2018 Ashkenazi appeared in Shakespeare's The Tempest, a joint production between the Old Globe Theatre and the Los Angeles Philharmonic.

 In 2019 Ashkenazi appeared in HBO's show Our Boys, an American-Israeli series.
+In late 2023, it was announced in Deadline Hollywood that he would play the lead role in Mosolov's Suitcase.
+Filming completed in the first quarter of 2024.

 Ashkenazi is also a Hebrew-language dubber.
 He dubbed Li Shang in the 1998 Disney film Mulan and the 2005 sequel as well as the title character in Bolt.